-You’ve seen firsthand how time and compound interest gave Jen a huge advantage over Samantha.
+You’ve seen firsthand how time and compound interest gave Jennifer a HUGE advantage over Samantha.

-So if you think that you can wait till you’re 35 before you start getting serious about saving and investing for retirement, think about how much you’re missing out just because you decided to chill lah coz #yolo.
+So if you think that you can wait till you’re 35 before you start getting serious about saving and investing for retirement.

-And even if you’re 35 or 45 now, it’s not too late to start your retirement investing journey.
-But you have to start NOW.
+Even if you’re 35 or 45 now, it’s not too late to start your retirement investing journey.

 Do yourself a favour and start NOW.